 What are the 12 tips for editing academic work?

-This is the third of four lessons about Editing and Proofreading.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third of four chapters about Editing and Proofreading.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Focus specifically on the editing process

 – Provide twelve pieces of advice for effective editing

 – Explore how that advice can be best employed by a writer

 The third chapter on this topic focuses specifically on the skill of editing, looking at the most important pieces of advice available to students during the editing process.
 Well-edited writing should be non-biased and satisfying to read, with clear connections between the thesis statement, main ideas and arguments and supporting evidence.
 Although it isn’t easy to write an assignment that ticks all of these boxes, the following twelve tips should make the editing process somewhat easier and more productive for non-native speakers of English.